Erikabuckley/CardGameProject/README.md

     unzip cardsTest.zip
     cd Gradle

-check if gradle is installed using
+Check if gradle is installed using

     gradle - v

 ### Run the tests

-use this command if you've got Gradle installed.
+Use this command if you've got Gradle installed.

     gradle test
-this runs all the tests.
+This runs all the tests.

 ### Test results
 If all the tests pass, this should come up in the terminal